Secretary of State

 You can register to vote online at Michigan.gov/Vote with a state of Michigan driver's license or state ID card.
 If you don't have a Michigan ID or driver's license, you can register with a paper form by visiting your city or township clerk's office you can mailing your completed State of Michigan Voter Registration Application to your clerk.

-Note: From October 20 to November 3, 2020 you will need to register in person at a clerk’s office with additional residency documentation in order to vote in the Nov.
-3 general election.
+NOTE: Within 14 days of any election, you will need to register in person at a clerk's office with additional residency documentation in order to vote in that upcoming election.

 For more details on how to register to vote, visit Michigan.gov/Vote and choose "Register to Vote"

 To determine how you should register to vote or update your voter registration address, use our Voter Registration Decision Tree and read more about available options below.